Axway/amplify-central/content/en/docs/connect_manage_environ/connect_ibm_api_connect/_index.md

 ### Organization Name

-To retrieve your IBM API Connect Organization Name, follow these steps:
+Follow these steps to retrieve your IBM API Connect Organization Name:

-* Log into IBM API Connect
+1. Log in to IBM API Connect.
-* Click the Settings (gear) icon on the left navigation bar
+2. Click the Settings (gear) icon on the left navigation bar.
-* Save the Organization Name value to use when setting up your agents
+3. Save the Organization Name value to use when setting up your agents.

 ### Catalog Name

-The IBM API Connect agents discovery APIs and track transactions for APIs that are published to a specific catalog within IBM API Connect.
+The IBM API Connect agents discover APIs and track transactions for APIs that are published to a specific catalog within IBM API Connect.
 The Catalog to use needs to be given as a setting to the agent.

-To retrieve your IBM API Connect Catalog Name follow these steps:
+Follow these steps to retrieve your IBM API Connect Catalog Name:

-* Log into IBM API Connect
+1. Log in to IBM API Connect.
-* Click the Manage (four squares) icon on the left navigation bar
+2. Click the Manage (four squares) icon on the left navigation bar.
-* Select the Catalog that will be linked to the agents
+3. Select the Catalog that will be linked to the agents.
-* Select the `Catalog settings` link on the Catalog's page
+4. Select the `Catalog settings` link on the Catalog's page.
-* Save the Catalog Name value to use when setting up your agents
+5. Save the Catalog Name value to use when setting up your agents.

 ### Consumer Organization Settings

-In order to provision access in IBM API Connect, the agent will need know a user which will won all of the created consumer organizations.
+To provision access in IBM API Connect, the agent needs to know the user that will own all the created consumer organizations.

-To find the registry name, follow these steps:
+Follow these steps to find the registry name:

-* Log into IBM API Connect
+1. Log in to IBM API Connect.
-* Click the Resources (file cabinet) icon on the left navigation bar
+2. Click the Resources (file cabinet) icon on the left navigation bar.
-* Select `User registries`
+3. Select `User registries`.
-* Click the user registry that will be used
+4. Click the user registry that will be used.
-* Find the registry name on the page
+5. Find the registry name on the page.

-Additionally a username, which will own all consumer organizations, must also be determined.
+Additionally, a username that will own all consumer organizations must also be determined.

 ### Analytics Server Name or ID

-The IBM API Connect traceability agent is able to track transactions for APIs by querying a specific Analytics Server in your IBM API Connect installation.
+The IBM API Connect Traceability Agent can track transactions for APIs by querying a specific Analytics Server in your IBM API Connect installation.

-To retrieve your IBM API Connect Analytics Server ID, follow these steps:
+Follow these steps to retrieve your IBM API Connect Analytics Server ID:

-* Log into IBM API Connect
+1. Log in to IBM API Connect.
-* Click the Analytics (graph) icon on the left navigation bar
+2. Click the Analytics (graph) icon on the left navigation bar.
-* Within the URL bar of the browser the Analytics ID can be retrieved, see the UUID value `1111111-1111-1111-1111-111111111111` after `analytics/` and before `/dashboards` below
+3. The Analytics ID can be retrieved within the URL bar of the browser.
+See the UUID value `1111111-1111-1111-1111-111111111111` after `analytics/` and before `/dashboards` below:

 Ex: `https://apiconnect.host.com/manager/orgname/analytics/1111111-1111-1111-1111-111111111111/dashboards`